OpenDSA/OpenDSA-DevStack/docs/common_errors.md

 When running commands in the container, there is not sudo password, (in case you need to execute any commands that require sudo).

-If the iframe embeds are not appearing, try manually compiling a book in the opendsa container `docker-compose --profile lti exec opendsa make Test`
+If the iframe embeds are not appearing, try manually compiling a book in the opendsa container `docker-compose --profile lti exec opendsa make Test` it is likely you will need to run `docker-compose --profile lti exec opendsa make min` to place the libraries in their expected locations.

 ### Troubleshooting